 Pros: I played Idelwild the morning after playing Mt.
 Airy.
 The difference, to me, was that I just felt a little more pressure free playing Idelwild.
 Idelwild allows you to relax for a hole here and there.
 Now part of this might be because my local host Jeff (Sisyphus), had our group of four playing what they called Idel MILD.
 Apparently when playing Idel MILD you:

-1. Don't play the numbered holes, only the original 18.
+1. Don't play the extra lettered holes, only the original 18.